rashmi-fit/sql_queries/README.md

 - Today i learnt about CONCAT(UPPER(SUBSTRING())) and same for the lower function
 - Looked into different approaches that people have used and read through the discussion to learn more

+# Day 12 :

+- Today i learnt about wildcards and how to use prefix and suffixes using '%'
+- This was pretty straight forward and kept me going